-Speaking of oddities, have you noticed how the spelling for the same word changes from one place to the next?
-You must keep track of such terms for the content to be relevant and the keywords to be impactful.
+Speaking of oddities, have you noticed how the spelling of the same word changes from one place to the next?
+You must keep track of such terms for the relevant content and the impactful keywords.

 For instance, the website should not mislead someone living in Australia with American spellings and vice-versa.
 That’s an excellent way to lose potential clients, so pass the content through numerous tests to achieve a higher voice search ranking.